zackstout/Footprint-Extended/README.md

 - [ ] Non-metric CSV is not correct. (just get rid of dates columns?)
 - [ ] Do not show options for chart query unless it contains data -- don't even display it as an option in the dropdown.
 (Alert user if there is no data (i.e. identify all of those errors -- "cannot read property plane of undefined", for example))?
-- [ ] Disallow user from entering two projects of same name (creates `md-duplicate` error) -- ask if they instead want to view that project.
+- [x] Disallow user from entering two projects of same name (creates `md-duplicate` error)
+  - [ ] ask if they instead want to view that project.
 - [ ] Disallow user from entering two footprints of the same month for one project.
 - [ ] Set up Admin page to display all relevant data.
 - [ ] Update `databasesetup.sql` file to reflect changes to db structure.
 (Shit I forgot what they were...)